edgedb/edgedb/docs/edgeql/funcops/bool.rst

 ----------

-.. eql:operator:: OR: A OR B
+.. eql:operator:: OR: bool OR bool -> bool

-    :optype A: bool
-    :optype B: bool
-    :resulttype: bool

     Logical disjunction.